lvzon/soliviamonitor/README.md

 ### Credits

-Credits for figuring out the Delta Solivia communication protocol in general go to all the peopkle on [https://forums.whirlpool.net.au/forum-replies.cfm?t=1901079](this thread).
+Credits for figuring out the Delta Solivia communication protocol in general go to all the people on [https://forums.whirlpool.net.au/forum-replies.cfm?t=1901079](this thread).
-Special thanks go out to Bram Langen for figuring out how to really disable all special character processing on a Linux serial device.
+Special thanks go out to Bram Langen for figuring out that control character processing may interfere with communications in Python, and how to really disable all special character processing on a Linux serial device.